TimArthur391/Gait_Lab_Video_Renaming_Tool/README.md

 (1) usage data is collected from whomever uses the app locally and sent to a central MySQL server, (2) an automatic update process that is trigger when a new version of the tool is published on our department code repository server and a MySQL table is updated.

-This project was my first attempt at using GitHub and Git for change control.